Latvia is a well-situated place for organizing transit and logistics between the European Union, Asian and other world continent markets.

 Operators of ports, railway, road hauliers, customs warehouses and brokers, logistics centers, as well as ship agents, oil and oil product pipelines, freight forwarders provide efficient and competitive services.
 The transport logistics sector administers about 40% of service export into Latvia’s economy.
 For this reason, special attention is paid to it at both national and company level, and the largest investments in transport infrastructure - ports, railways and roads - are first invested in usable transit directions.

-The railway system with 1520 mm gauge provides cargo transportation for CIS and Asian countries with direct exit to Latvian ports in the European Union.
-In 2020, more than 24.1 million tons of freight were transported by rail.
-63% of railway transportation is carried in transit through ports, 15% by land, 12.5% domestic freight and 11% is Latvian import and export freight transportation.
+The railway system provides cargo transportation for CIS and Asian countries with direct exit to Latvian ports in the European Union.
+In 2022, more than 21.5 million tons of freight were transported by rail.
+71,8% of railway transportation is carried in transit through ports, 9.7% by land and 7.8% domestic freight.
 The most important road, rail, port and airport routes are included in the European Union's Trans-European Transport Network (TEN-T).

 The Latvian transit corridors are also included in other international transport networks: UNECE European Agreement on Main International Traffic Arteries (AGR), European Agreement on Main International Railway Lines (AGC), European Agreement on Important International Combined Transport Lines and Related Installations (AGTC), The Euro-Asian Transport Links (EATL) and Organization for Co-operation between Railways (OSJD) networks.

 Latvia considers development of effective, safe, multimodal, balanced, environmentally friendly and competitive transport system as priority.
-The same goes for stable increase of transit cargo volumes, growt of distribution and logistics centers and increase of cargo added value.
+The same goes for attraction of new transit cargo volumes, growth of distribution and logistics centers and increase of cargo added value.

 Latvia’s transport infrastructure